 Your brand identity is everything that makes your business unique.
-It’s your top-notch customer service, your quality products, your witty messaging, your store decor, the font on your business card, the smell that greets customers when they visit your shop – all of these things and more create your brand.
+It’s your top-notch customer service, your quality products, your witty messaging, your store decor, the font on your business card, and the smell that greets customers when they visit your shop – all of these things and more create your brand.
 To create a cohesive, recognizable, brand you tie them together with consistency.

 One of the ways you can enhance your brand identity and create consistency in your brand marketing is visual marketing.
-Use stylized templates for creating visual content with pre-planned layouts and specific colour palettes.
+Use stylized templates for creating visual content with pre-planned layouts and specific color palettes.
 This will help your brand become one that can be easily identified.

-A bridge in the gap between your brand and your audience could be visual marketing and build brand trust as a result.
+A bridge in the gap between your brand and your audience could be visual marketing and building brand trust as a result.
 Use video to share behind-the-scenes moments that go into creating the brand so that your customers can get to know your brand better.
 Encourage your customers to create content of their own when they buy or use your product.
-Then make sure to reshare what they create on your channels for the increased brand sentiment.
+Then make sure to reshare what they create on your channels for increased brand sentiment.

 Done right, visual marketing can boost your brand and business success no end.
 Keep in mind what resources you have available and work together with your graphic designer, marketing pros, and stakeholders to create a plan for how you can work visual content into your existing plan.